Gowanus Canal: EPA treatment

 As the Superfund model required the EPA to seek restitution from the Potentially Responsible Parties (PRPs), the estimated cost of the cleanup plan would be divided and distributed among more than 30 companies responsible for polluting the canal, as well as government entities like the New York City government and the United States Navy.
 Some of these companies, such as Brooklyn Union Gas, either no longer existed, had relocated, or had been renamed.
 If these defunct companies have been incorporated into another company, the property owners and the parent companies were expected to take responsibility, as are the companies that created or moved the pollutants around.
 The EPA Superfund Gowanus report identified two major PRPs: National Grid (which later acquired Brooklyn Union Gas' successor KeySpan) and the New York City government.
+National Grid filed a lawsuit in 2024, seeking to reduce the share it had to pay toward the cleanup.

 Reactivation of the flushing tunnel

 According to the New York City Department of Environmental Protection, plans to reactivate the flushing tunnel pump were proposed in 1982.
 Various events caused the project to be delayed until 1994.
 The tunnel was finally reactivated in 1999.
 The new design employed a 600 horsepower (450 kW) motor, that pumped an average rate of 200000000 USgal a day of aerated water from the Buttermilk Channel in the Upper New York Bay into the head end of the canal.
 Although water was circulating through the tunnel, tidal forces meant it could only be pumped 11 hours a day.
 The water quality of samples taken while the flushing pump was operating was reported to have improved.

 In 2010, New York City began a four-year project to upgrade and reactivate the flushing tunnel.
 According to The New York Times, the proposed plans included steps to "reconstruct the motor pit and replace the propeller with three modern vertical turbines; clean, patch and smooth the interior of the tunnel; replace the broken sewer pipe and encase it in concrete to improve water flow; and reduce the amount of sewer overflow into the canal by increasing capacity at a nearby pumping plant".
 Increasing oxygen content was a major goal of the project.
 The original plans were modified in 2012, after Hurricane Sandy, to protect critical equipment from flooding.
 In 2014, following completion of much of the work, the tunnel was reactivated at a cost of $177 million.